 You’ll want to make staffing experts part of your online network, but also make the point to meet them before starting your search.
 By learning more about you and your career goals, they will be better able to identify the right opportunities for you.

 4. Ask for recommendations and endorsements on LinkedIn

 Don’t be shy about asking contacts in your professional network to write on LinkedIn about their positive experiences working with you.
 Their recommendations can serve as powerful marketing tools, particularly in an executive job hunt.

 However, be strategic with your requests.
 Target contacts who can speak most knowledgeably, enthusiastically and persuasively about your skills, qualifications and work ethic.
 When soliciting a testimonial, write a personalized note explaining why you value that person’s support.
 The more effort you put into crafting a gracious request, the more time and thought people will put into their recommendations.

 Ask for endorsements, too.
 When someone agrees to publicly endorse your skills and abilities, be sure to promptly express your appreciation with a short message.
 (Keep in mind that some people may not be able to provide recommendations or endorsements due to their employer’s policies.)

 5. Work on a consulting basis

 You can also expand your professional network through consulting.
 On every assignment, you will have an opportunity to cultivate professional relationships with clients and peers who may help you advance your career.
-(Another potential benefit of consulting: Working happy.
-See this post to find out why.)

 Companies rely on consultants to augment their core teams, serve in interim management roles, and assist with specialized projects.
 And research by our company found that eight in 10 CFOs — 83 percent — view consulting as an attractive career for senior-level accounting and finance executives.